unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 Function
 {: .label }

 Customize the look and feel of multi level facets by returning your custom HTML string from this function.
+This function expects following parameters:
+1. `facet`:
+2. `selectedCategories`:
+3. `facetSearchTxt`:
+4. `facetConfig`:
-This function gets 3 parameters: the complete facet block, selected values and the search text entered for this facet block (if isSearchable is set to true).
+ the complete facet block, selected values and the search text entered for this facet block (if isSearchable is set to true).

 **Expected return value**: